Skip to content

 The Nostr network is constantly growing.
 New relays appear daily.
 The Finder ensures BigBrotr’s relay list stays current by discovering URLs from two sources:

 The Finder queries public APIs that aggregate relay information.
-API endpoints are configured per-source, and responses are parsed using JMESPath expressions for flexible extraction regardless of API response format.
+API endpoints are configured per-source with individual timeout, connect_timeout, and allow_insecure settings.
+Responses are parsed using JMESPath expressions for flexible extraction regardless of API response format.
+A configurable cooldown prevents re-querying the same source too frequently, and request_delay adds politeness between API calls.

 config/services/finder.yaml